 There are 12 pools in the Greater Boston YMCA network, and you can print out a free day pass here to try one (up to 3 times per year).
 Outside of city limits, many Ys allow families to purchase day passes.
 The Y in Somerville offers a particularly good deal, charging just $2 per adult and $1 per child for their family & youth recreational swim sessions after school on Tuesdays and Thursdays as well as Friday evenings and Sunday afternoons.
 At the Metrowest Y in Framingham, which offers open swim space in their lap pool during certain hours, a day pass is $5 for children and $12 for adults.

-Photos courtesy of the Kroc Center, MIT, and the Evelyn Kirrane Aquatic Center.
+Top photo courtesy of Andrew Seaman at Flickr; other photos courtesy of the Kroc Center, MIT, and the Evelyn Kirrane Aquatic Center.